-And, finally, some arc of the body and not of the soul, as those who have no internal virtue, but who still by reason of some temporal hope or fear, profess the faith and communicate in the sacraments under the rule of the pastois.
-And such individuals arc like hairs or fingernails or evil liquids in a human body.
+And, finally, some are of lise body and not of lhe soul, as those who have no internal virtue, but who still by reason of some temporal hope or fear, profess the l'aidi and communicate in the sacraments under the rule of the pastois.
+And such individuals are like hairs or fingernails or evil licjuids in a human body.

-Consequently, our definition takes in only this last way of being tn the Church, because this is required as a minimum in order that a man may be said to be a part of the visible Church.
+Consequently, our definition takes in only this last way of beingin the Church, because this is required as a minimum in order that a man may be said to be a part of the visible Church.2

 In the passage just quoted, St. Robert Bellarmine sets out to explain and to define the thesis he is going to defend and explain throughout the rest of the book De ecclesia militante.
-The outstanding talent of this great Doctor of the Church is precisely his power of forceful and clear exposition.
+The outstanding talent of this great Doctor of tile Church is precisely his power of forcefid and clear exposition.
 In the section we have just cited, that talent was exercised as perfectly as it is in any section of his works.